David Hale (diplomat)

 David Maclain Hale (born 1961) is an American diplomat and career ambassador, who previously served as the United States Under Secretary of State for Political Affairs.
-He is currently a Distinguished Diplomatic Fellow at the Wilson Center, on detail from the Department of State.
+He is currently a Distinguished Diplomatic Fellow at the Middle East Institute.
+He will also be teaching a course in diplomacy at the Institute for World Politics in Fall 2025.
+His book, "American Diplomacy toward Lebanon: Lessons in Foreign Policy and the Middle East" was published by Bloomsbury/I.B.
+Tauris in February 2024 as part of the Middle East Institute policy series.
+Hale retired from the State Department in 2022.
+He was previously a Global Fellow at the Wilson Center's Middle East program.

 Early life

-David Hale was born in Ann Arbor, Michigan in 1961 and lives in New Jersey.
+David Hale was born in Ann Arbor, Michigan in 1961 and lives in Washington, DC.
 He graduated from Georgetown University's School of Foreign Service in 1983.

 Career

-Hale joined the Foreign Service in 1985.
-He served at the United States missions to Tunisia, Bahrain, Saudi Arabia, and the United Nations.
+Hale joined the Foreign Service in 1984.
+He served at American diplomatic missions in Saudi Arabia, Bahrain, Tunisia, Jordan, Lebanon, the United Nations, and Israel.
 In Washington, Hale was Deputy Assistant Secretary of State for Israel, Egypt and the Levant and Director for Israel-Palestinian Affairs.
 He held several staff posts, including Executive Assistant to Secretary of State Albright.

 Hale was United States Ambassador to the Hashemite Kingdom of Jordan between 2005 and 2008.
 He was Deputy Envoy from 2009 to 2012, and Special Envoy for Middle East Peace between 2011 and 2013.
 He served as the United States Ambassador to Lebanon from 2013 to 2015.

 Hale was the United States Ambassador to Pakistan from August 5, 2015 to August 30, 2018.
-In May 2017, he dedicated a new Counter-Terrorism Department building in Karachi.
-The building, which had been bombed in 2010, was rebuilt at a cost of 24 million Pakistani rupees contributed from the United States Department of State's Bureau of International Narcotics and Law Enforcement Affairs.

-Hale is the recipient of several Department Superior and Meritorious Honor awards, including the Secretary's Distinguished Service Award in 2013.
+Hale is the recipient of several Department Superior and Meritorious Honor awards including one presidential distinguished and two meritorious rank awards; the Secretary of State's distinguished service award; State Department superior and meritorious honor awards; the Philip C. Habib Award for Distinguished Public Service from the American Task Force for Lebanon; and, Jordan's Order of Istiqlal.

 In July 2018, President Donald Trump announced his intention to nominate Hale as the next Under Secretary of State for Political Affairs.
 During the Legislative day of August 28, 2018, he was confirmed by a voice vote.

-On September 13, 2018, Hale was promoted to the rank of Career Ambassador – the highest rank in the foreign service.
-He was formerly the highest-ranked serving United States Foreign Service Officer.
+On September 13, 2018, Hale was appointed to the lifetime rank of Career Ambassador – a Senate confirmed position that is the most senior rank in the State Department, and equivalent to a four-star general.